 Sheet Tab in Excel

 Microsoft Excel uses workbooks that are made up of worksheets.
-These are handy for keeping data separate, but still accessible within the one workbook.
+These are handy for keeping data separate, but still accessible within one workbook.

 These worksheets display under individual sheet tabs.
 The tabs are located at the bottom of your workbook.
 As you click on each tab, it will take you to another worksheet.